Apply for a Dry Batteries Trading License in Dubai

 Corporate Tax: Zero on qualifying free zone income (subject to conditions)

-This licence is particularly well suited to battery wholesalers seeking a regional distribution base, importers sourcing from Asia or Europe, entrepreneurs entering the consumer electronics supply chain, and established businesses looking to expand their reach across the GCC and beyond.
+This license is particularly well suited to battery wholesalers seeking a regional distribution base, importers sourcing from Asia or Europe, entrepreneurs entering the consumer electronics supply chain, and established businesses looking to expand their reach across the GCC and beyond.

 One of the most commercially significant aspects of operating through Dubai South Business Hub Free Zone is that 100% foreign ownership is permitted.
 There is no requirement to partner with a UAE national sponsor or appoint a local agent, giving international investors full control over their business structure and profits.